What to Do If You’re Injured in a Car Accident While Working in Illinois Work-related car accidents are common. Between...

 Cause in Fact of the Injury

-The injured party must prove that the defendant’s action caused his or her injury.
+The injured party must prove that the defendant's action caused the injury.
 In personal injury cases, the cause in fact of the injury suggests that the plaintiff would not have suffered an injury if the defendant did not act negligently.
-You must provide evidence, such as police reports that give the police’s assessment of the accident, footage of the accident scene, and medical records, to support your claim.
+You must provide evidence, such as police reports that give the police's assessment of the accident, footage of the accident scene, and medical records, to support your claim.

 Proximate Cause of Harm